Aperocky/customjs/readme.md

 * Automatically click on the *x new questions* pop up when you're sorting by newest.

+* When answersToQuestion === 0, highlight in transparent blue to make it very clear.

 **NAVBAR OPTIONS**

 stackHelper adds a small section to the bottom of left navbar: